-All students living in Merrill and Dakin as well as first-year/first-semester mod students are required to be on the full meal plan.
-Meal plans are subject to change each year, and information about meal plan options is available from the Dining Services Office or the Dining Options, Meal Plans, and Bookstore Purchases page of the Hampshire College website.
+All students living in merrill and dakin as well as first-year/first-semester mod students are required to be on the full meal plan.
+Meal plans are subject to change each year, and information about meal plan options is available from the dining services office or the dining options, meal plans, and bookstore purchases page.
 Meal plans are not transferable and are to be used only by the meal plan holder.
 Students must have their meal card to enter the dining commons.
 Students will be asked to retrieve their card if they arrive without it.

 If you need assistance, have questions regarding meal plan options, or have lost your card, please visit the OneCard office on the ground floor of the library next to the campus police parking office.

 ** Effective beginning fall 2017 the meal plan previously referred to as the “Unlimited Meal Plan” is now described as the “Full Meal Plan”.
 This updated description more accurately reflects the intent and functionality of the plan providing participants with one-time access to each of the 19 all-you-can-eat meal periods each week in the dining commons.

 Meal swaps may be used at the bridge cafe instead of the dining hall, Monday-Friday during the lunch period only 11:30 a.m.- 4p.m.

 Entering and Exiting Dining Commons

 Students with full meal plans are allowed into the dining commons one-time during each of the 19 all-you-can-eat meal periods each week in the dining commons.
 Guests are not permitted to enter the dining room unless they have paid for that meal.
 Food may not be taken from the dining commons and must be consumed inside.
 This is out of concern for possible foodborne illnesses, as well as our ability to maintain the program and standards of service required at the College.